Rep. Mo Brooks Ducks Swalwell Summons For Role On January 6th

-Category: World Politics Hits: 7On Jan.
+Category: World Politics Hits: 9On Jan.
 6, in the hours just before insurgents overran the Capitol, Republican Rep. Mo Brooks stood on the “Stop the Steal” stage and delivered a message designed to set the stakes for the already riled-up crowd.
 “I’ve got a message that I need you to take to your heart and take back home and along the way, stop at the Capitol,” said Brooks.
 “Today, Republican senators and congressmen will either vote to turn America into a godless, amoral, dictatorial, oppressed and socialist nation on the decline, or they will join us and they will fight and vote against voter fraud and election theft and vote for keeping America great.”
 And in case that invitation to “stop at the Capitol” was too subtle, Brooks made his intentions absolutely clear.
 “Today is the day American patriots start taking down names and kicking ass,” said Brooks.
 “Our ancestors sacrificed their blood, their sweat, their tears, their fortunes and sometimes their lives to give us, their descendants, an America that is the greatest nation in world history.
 So I have a question for you.
 Are you willing to do the same?”
 Brooks then repeatedly shouted at the crowd, “Will you fight for America?” before saying, “We, American patriots are going to come right at them!”

 Read more https://crooksandliars.com/2021/05/rep-mo-brooks-hiding-process-after